friasmariano/financeM-api/readme.md

 - **Bonus Features**:
   - **Full-Stack Ready**: Save details to a database for persistent storage.
   - **User Authentication**: Allows users to create accounts and log in securely.

+### Database Migrations with Flyway
+Flyway is used to manage database schema migrations.
+To apply migrations, ensure your database is configured in the `application.properties` or `application.yml` file, then run the application.
+Flyway will automatically apply any pending migrations located in the `db/migration` directory.
+FinanceM is a personal finance management application built with Spring Boot and Gradle.
+It leverages Java and SQL to provide a robust backend for managing and processing financial data.
+The app is designed to help users track their finances effectively, offering a user-friendly interface and powerful backend features.

 ## Prerequisites
 - Java 17 or higher